dmulyalin/ttp/docs/source/Groups/Attributes.rst

 Result::

     [
+        [
             {
                 "domain": {
                     "fqdn": "Uncknown"
                 },
                 "uptime": {
-                "uptime": "27 weeks, 3 days, 10 hours, 46 minutes, 10 seconds"
+                    "uptime": "27 weeks, 3 days, 10 hours, 46 minutes, 10 seconds",
+                    "software": {
+                        "version": "uncknown"
                     }
                 }
+            }
         ]
+    ]

-Because no data contained in input to match by group "domain", this group default values were saved in results.
+In above example in input there is not data to match by group ``domain``, this group default values were saved in results.
+Same is for child group ``software`` - no data to match in input, hence default values appears in results, because match variable ``software`` is start RE.

 method
 ------------------------------------------------------------------------------